Deakin Volz

 Deakin and his brothers vault for Bloomington High School South, where Deakin is the two time Indiana state champion, winning in 2015, his senior year by over a foot.
-Since graduating, Deakin competes for Virginia Tech, while his older brothers jumped for their father's alma mater, hometown Indiana.
+After graduating, Deakin competed for Virginia Tech from 2015-2019, while his older brothers jumped for their father's alma mater, hometown Indiana.
+After finishing his college career, he became a coach at Virginia Tech.